scipp/scipp/docs/reference/developer/adr/0014-switch-calendar-versioning.rst

 Decision
 --------

-- Switch to calendar versioning in the YYYY-0M-MICRO numbering scheme.
+- Switch to CalVer in the YYYY-0M-MICRO numbering scheme.
 - Adopt and document an explicit deprecation strategy.

 Consequences